 ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 Corequisite: ECE 101L.
 A freshman orientation course for the Electrical Engineering program, the profession and the University.
-Word processing, spreadsheet and presentation software along with computer aided design and analysis tools, are integrated into the course.
+Technical writing, engineering case studies, design and analysis procedures, computer aided design, and analysis tools are integrated into the course.
 1 hour lecture-discussion, 3 hours lab per week.

 ECE 196A-Z. Experimental Topics Courses in Electrical Engineering (1-4)